Spencerx/datapackager/README.md

    Then try again.

-6. Install PostgreSQL and Solr:

-        sudo apt-get install -y postgresql solr-jetty

-7. Follow these instructions to setup Solr for CKAN:
+6. Follow these instructions to setup Solr for CKAN:
    <http://docs.ckan.org/en/ckan-2.2/install-from-source.html#setting-up-solr>

-8. Follow these instructions to setup PostgreSQL for CKAN:
+7. Follow these instructions to setup PostgreSQL for CKAN:
    <http://docs.ckan.org/en/ckan-2.2/install-from-source.html#postgres-setup>,
    then edit the `sqlalchemy.url` setting in your `/etc/ckan/default/production.ini` file and set the correct password, database and database user.

-9. Initialize your CKAN database:
+8. Initialize your CKAN database:

         sudo ckan db init

-10. Follow these instructions to enable file uploads:
+9. Follow these instructions to enable file uploads:
     <http://docs.ckan.org/en/ckan-2.2/filestore.html#setup-file-uploads>

-11. Restart Apache and Nginx:
+10. Restart Apache and Nginx:

         sudo service apache2 restart
         sudo service nginx restart

-12. You're done!
+11. You're done!
 Datapackager should be running on port 80 on your server.

 # Building the Datapackager Ubuntu Package